 EMIS provides a streamlined system for districts to report information required to receive state funding and to determine eligibility for federal funding.
 EMIS automates the complexity of the funding formula calculations specified in Ohio law so that districts do not have to interpret the legislation to calculate and report total counts of students.
-Districts report specific information on each student, such as student status, percent of time educated, attendance/absence days, disability condition, etc. EMIS aggregates and compiles the data to determine funding.
+Districts report specific information on each student, such as various student demographic attributes data, percent of time educated, attendance/absence days, disability condition, etc. EMIS aggregates and compiles the data to determine funding.